devzendo/transputer-macro-assembler/README.md

 to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:
-  * Extracting tests that test offset transformation out of TestCodeGenerator into TestOffsetTransformer.
-Any that rely on offset transformation as a side effect should be changed so they test the thing more directly.
-Add a test for correct wiring in of the offset transformer.
   * Correct offset generation for j, cj, call direct instructions - so you don't have to specify OFFSET to a symbolic argument, it's implied.